QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/c/c.md

 ### Original Works without Copyright: The Public Domain
 Original works without copyright are considered “in the public domain”.
 That means that you can legally use these works in any way you see fit: you can reprint them verbatim, share them, sell copies of them, etc., all without any obligation to the creator.
 Scholarly norms, of course, dictate that you need to cite works that are in the public domain, but this is an ethical not a legal obligation.

-## Good to know
->Just because a work is freely available does not mean it is in the public domain.
+**Good to know:** Just because a work is freely available does not mean it is in the public domain.
 In fact, almost everything you find on the internet is protected by copyright.

  Works enter the public domain through two channels: